jpcre2/jpcre2/doxy/doxydoc.md

     return 0;
 }
 ```
-This is what will happen if the code is compiled in different systems:
+This is what will happen when you compile:

 1. In a system where `char` is 8 bit, it will use 8-bit library and UTF-8 in UTF-mode.
 2. In a system where `char` is 16 bit, it will use 16-bit library and UTF-16 in UTF-mode.